MCP Server

 - Your content is captured in full context

-Now, that same data becomes accessible inside the AI tools your team already uses.
+That same data now becomes accessible inside the AI tools your team already uses.

 Instead of thinking in terms of features, it helps to think in terms of what becomes easier.

-- Turn a single webinar into a full content set: You can generate blog posts, social content, and summaries directly from transcripts, with no exports and no copy and paste.
+- Turn a single webinar into a full content set: Generate blog posts, social content, and summaries directly from your events, with no exports and no copy and paste.
 Just reference the event and run the prompt.

 - Extract real customer language at scale: Pull exact quotes, objections, and insights from customer conversations.
 This is especially valuable for messaging, positioning, and sales enablement.